 - Now, visit the manufacturer’s website and download the latest driver compatible with your system specifications.

 - The .exe files will be downloaded on your PC.
 Run the files to install the drivers.

-Moreover, you can also update the driver using the Driver Easy tool, This is an advanced tool, that just by scanning once detects and update the entire system drivers.
+Moreover, you can also update the driver using the Driver Updater tool, This is an advanced tool, that just by scanning once detects and update the entire system drivers.

 Solution 5: Disable Windows Defender Firewall Interference

 When a computer is connected to a network, Windows Defender Firewall is enabled by default to protect your system from malicious activity.
 This includes blocking certain programs and processes that it deems to be a security risk.

 Unfortunately, this can also interfere with the connection between your computer and the Overwatch 2 servers, causing the error starting the game message.
 This is why disabling Windows Defender Firewall interference is necessary to fix the error starting game try again Overwatch 2.